A modelling and computational study of the frustration index in signed networks: Computational performance

 \section{Computational performance}

-In this section, various random instances are solved by our optimisation models using 64-bit Gurobi version 7.5.2 on a desktop computer with an Intel Core i5 7600 @ 3.50 GHz (released in early 2017) and 8.00 GB of RAM running 64-bit Microsoft Windows 10.
+In this section, our optimisation models are tested on various random instances using 64-bit Gurobi version 7.5.2 on a desktop computer with an Intel Core i5 7600 @ 3.50 GHz (released in 2017) and 8.00 GB of RAM running 64-bit Microsoft Windows 10.
+We use \textit{NetworkX} package in Python for generating random graphs.
 The models were created using Gurobi's Python environment in 64-bit Anaconda3 5.0.1 Jupyter.